8 Coworking Space Members' Wants Managers Should Know About

 For any business owner, there’s an adrenaline rush that comes with signing a new customer.
 So when taking a client on a tour of the premises, you may go out of your way to paint the space as ideal for them.

 Nevertheless, as a coworking space manager, you must be wary of making promises on the spur of the moment in the hopes of getting a prospect to sign the dotted line.
 It may get the customer to sign up but the potential long-term damage to your business reputation can be catastrophic.

 On the other hand, aggressively marketing the space but being frank about any shortcomings will earn the trust of your customers and bolster your business’s credibility.

 Customer service begins well before a prospective customer calls your office to make an enquiry.
 It starts by making sure that as much information as the customer needs to make a decision is available on your website and social media pages.

 Not every customer will have the interest or patience to visit your website or social media page before they call but ensuring the information is available will be crucial in making a good first impression of the business.

 Build on this positive experience when the client first calls to enquire, visits your reception desk and moves into the space.
 Ensure help is at hand whenever it’s needed.
 Customer awareness shouldn’t be the preserve of your customer service department alone—everyone from the accounts staff to the janitor must play their part in fostering a conducive, customer-friendly environment.

-The more the coworking customers you have, the better for your bottom line.
+The more customers you have, the better for your bottom line.
 However, that’s only up to a point.

 Study your coworking space and determine well in advance what is its optimal carrying capacity.
 Once you reach this limit of customers, resist signing up any more or consider starting a new location.